oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_role_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Indicates how the grant was made.
-Possible values: YES if the role was granted commonly (CONTAINER=ALL was used) NO if the role was granted locally (CONTAINER=ALL was not used)</div>
+                                            <div>Indicates how the role was granted.
+Possible values: YES if the role is granted commonly (CONTAINER=ALL is used) NO if the role is granted locally (CONTAINER=ALL is not used)</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>